metagene-ai/metagene-pretrain/train/README.md

 ## Switching to next pretraining data chunk and resuming training

-When we need to transfer from one data chunk to another, we need to do two steps:
+When we need to transfer from one data chunk to another, we need to do three steps:
-(1) Update the `index.json` file on S3 to the index file for the next chunk, (2) run training, resuming from final checkpoint, with an additional flag.
+(1) Update the `index.json` file on S3 to the index file for the next chunk, (2) clear the streaming cache  (3) run training, resuming from final checkpoint, with an additional flag.

 **First**, to update the `index.json` file on S3, update or uncomment lines in